black-sensei/Data-Analysis-Portfolio/README.md

 In my free time, I enjoy exploring new data analysis tools and techniques, and I am always looking for opportunities to expand my knowledge and skills.
 Whether working on a team or independently, I am driven by the thrill of discovering new insights and the satisfaction of using data to solve complex problems.

-A link to my PDF Resume [Stephen_Audu.pdf](https://github.com/user-attachments/files/23629752/Stephen_Audu.pdf)
+A link to my PDF Resume [Stephen Audu CV.pdf](https://github.com/user-attachments/files/24167726/Stephen.Audu.CV.pdf)

 This is a repository to showcase skills, share projects and track my progress in Data Analytics related topics.